Rockets fired at Kabul airport in waning hours of US pullout

 The Taliban have honored a pledge not to attack Western forces so long as they evacuate by Tuesday, but IS remains a threat.

 The U.S. carried out a drone strike Saturday that it said killed two IS members.
-On Sunday, a U.S. drone strike blew up a vehicle carrying IS suicide bombers before they could attack the airport, American officials said.
+American officials said a U.S. drone strike on Sunday blew up a vehicle carrying IS suicide bombers who were planning to attack the airport.

-However, the Taliban said the latest strike killed at least 10 people — including civilians and three children, sparking anger.
+Relatives of those killed in Sunday's strike disputed that account, saying it killed civilians who had nothing to do with the extremist group.

+Najibullah Ismailzada said his brother-in-law, Zemarai Ahmadi, 38, had just arrived home from his job working with a Korean charity.
+As he drove into the garage, his children came out to greet him, and that's when the missile struck.

 Urban, the military spokesman, acknowledged the reports of civilian casualties.